langfuse/langfuse-docs/pages/docs/sdk/python_decorators.md

 ### Enrich elements

 Enhancing the detail and relevance of your observability data in Langfuse is straightforward.
-By leveraging the `langfuse.update_current_observation` and `langfuse.update_current_trace` methods, you can enrich the context of your observability data directly within the scope of the function being observed.
+By leveraging the `langfuse_context.update_current_observation` and `langfuse_context.update_current_trace` methods, you can enrich the context of your observability data directly within the scope of the function being observed.

 When adding parameters, consider the specific observation type that is in context.
 The [Python SDK API Reference](https://f5cb2b86.langfuse-python.pages.dev/langfuse/decorators/langfuse#LangfuseDecorator.update_current_observation) provides a comprehensive list of the parameters you can set per observation type.
 Trace parameters can be updated from any point within the nested function hierarchy.